Robergea albicedrae (White Juniper Fungus)

 Texas star mushrooms do hiss.
 They make this sound when they release their spores en masse.
 It sounds like a puff of air.

-If you liked learning about the Texas star mushroom, check out our other Mushroom Monday posts on our TrueTreeTalk blog.
+If you found this information about Chorioactis geaster helpful, check out our other Mushroom Monday posts on the TrueTreeTalk blog.
 Follow us on Facebook to keep up with these and other posts.
+Check out our list of blog posts grouped by topic for more to read.
+Also, follow us on LinkedIn for industry-related posts.

 * * *

-ArborTrue is a science-based tree-service company in the greater Houston area.
+ArborTrue is a science-based tree service company in the greater Houston area.
+We also serve Austin and other parts of Central Texas.
 We provide a range of services including tree trimming, tree pruning, tree removal, tree planting, arborist consultations, and more.
-Call us today at 832-980-8733 or reach out to us online to schedule an appointment.
+Call us today at 832-980-8733 (Houston) or at 512-546-3833 (Austin) or reach out to us online to schedule an appointment.